kulhanek/kafs-user/README.md

 The local PAG is a session keyring unique for each login session.
 On contrary, the shared PAG is represented by one named session keyring unique for a user, which is then shared among multiple login sessions.

 ## pam-kafs-session ##
-This is a PAM module, which creates AFS tokens when logged to a system for users with valid TGT ticket.
+This is a PAM module, which creates AFS tokens when logged to a system for users with valid TGT ticket (possibly comming from pam_krb5, or ssh with GSSAPIDelegateCredentials yes).
 Default AFS cells are taken from TheseCells and ThisCell files.

 The configuration options are as follows: